QuarkNerd/blog/efiennes/_posts/2018-04-16-a-hire-standard.md

 What motivates them?
 What makes them happy?
 What do they take pride in?
 How do they react to the unfamiliar What do they want to upskill themselves in?
 Are they the loudest or the quietest person in the room (or somewhere inbetween)?

 ### Looking at the person as a tester
 We want people who are test infected, passionate advocates of the work they do and how they do it.
 We want people who are happy to embrace new ways of working and technologies.

 #### In looking at the person as a tester, we consider:-
 How do they show their passion for testing?
 How do they learn and teach others?
 What sort of role would make them happy?
 Do they evangelise a particular way of testing?
 Where do they want to get to in their testing career?

 ### Looking at the person as a team member
-Modern testers have to be social creatures as they can be the nexus of a delivery team who playing a number of roles.
-They can be 1 of the 3 amigos, the trusted adviser for an automation solution, interviewing and observing end users, building out teams, educating and informing managers (who may be looking for process heavy deliverables from Agile teams who want to work at pace) In some cases, the tester has to be all of the above.
+Modern testers have to be social creatures as they can be the nexus of a delivery team, playing a number of roles.
+They can be 1 of the 3 amigos, the trusted adviser for an automation solution, interviewing / observing end users, building out teams, educating and informing managers about modern testing methods.
+In some cases, the tester does all of the above.

 #### In looking at the person as a team member, we consider:-
 What sort of team do they like best?
 How do they solve problems in the software development lifecycle?
 Do they have a thirst for innovation?
 How do they deal with challenging personalities?